elisebbv/elisevolkman/content/blog/qotn-pre-order.md

 title: "Queen of the Nymphs, Available for Pre-Order!"
 date: 2022-07-29T08:00:00-07:00
 slug: "queen-of-the-nymphs-pre-order"
-description: ""
+description: "Queen of the Nymphs: Book III of the Nymph Keepers is now available for pre-order!
+Publishes August 12, 2022."
 keywords: [books, writing, queen of the nymphs, the nymph keepers, fantasy, pre-order, announcement]
 draft: true
-tags: [books, The Nymph Keepers Trilogy]
+tags: [books, The Nymph Keepers]
 math: false
 toc: false
 ---

-Releasing August 12th…
+## Releasing August 12th…

 In the final book of The Nymph Keepers, Forest struggles with her duties as court herbalist and the expectations of a future queen as the rot ravaging Galia’s lands creeps over the borders into the other provinces.